appsmithorg/appsmith-docs/website/docs/core-concepts/writing-code/javascript-editor-beta/README.md

 ### With console.log()

-In addition to using the debugger statement, you can also use `console.log()` to print information about your code to the browser's console.
-This can be helpful for inspecting the values of variables or the state of your app at different points during the execution of your code.
+In addition to using the debugger statement, you can use `console.log()` to print information about your code to the browser's console.
+This can help inspect the values of variables or the state of your app at different points during the execution of your code.

 **Syntax**
 ```